 She found out that mass-produced wines are added with harmful chemicals such as Mega Purple and a lot of sugar.

-Troubled with what she discovered, she founded Scout and Cellar Wine, a clean-crafted wine company that exclusively offers goods containing sulfites not exceeding 100 PPM.
+Troubled with what she discovered, she aimed to make Scout and Cellar Wines good, clean-crafted wine, exclusively offering goods containing sulfites not exceeding 100 PPM.

 She painstakingly searched for wineries and producers that did not use artificial chemicals on their grapes in order to obtain these types of wines.

 Scout And Cellar purchases wines from organically farmed sources, but they also manufacture their own brand.

 Independent sales reps have been critical to the success of Scout and Cellar, which Shadonix said is her favorite part of the business.

 They presently have over 7000 of these agents…and all of them work under the MLM (Multi Level Marketing) business model.

 What Is Scout And Cellar?